top of page

 Ask the right questions in the right way - there are so many questions you could ask, but it’s important to be clear on what you should ask.
 Start by being clear on why you’re undertaking your diagnostic.
 That will determine the issues to explore and the questions to ask.

-In terms of responses, using a multiple-choice format helps with consistency and analysis.
-That said, enabling free-form comments is great because some people love to “colour outside the lines” and provide additional feedback.
+In terms of gathering responses, using a multiple-choice format helps with consistency and analysis.
+That said, enabling additional free-form comments is great because some people love to “colour outside the lines” and provide additional feedback.

 Provide timely feedback - your employees who take the time to take part in the diagnostic will be keen to get at least a preliminary understanding of the findings from the exercise.